ThistleAna/learn-Python/README.md

 # learn-Python
-All Python excercise during Woman in Data Course
+All Python excercise to brush up my skills